Shout Out: Ace Combat: Equestria Chronicles

 Ace Combat related

-- The Burning Talon is a combination of Excalibur from Ace Combat Zero and Stonehenge from Ace Combat 04.
+- The Burning Talon is a combination of Excalibur from Ace Combat Zero: The Belkan War and Stonehenge from Ace Combat 04: Shattered Skies.

-- Mobius to Mobius 1, the player character from Ace Combat 04.
+- Mobius to Mobius 1, the player character from Ace Combat 04: Shattered Skies.
 He even uses the same callsign.
-There are also Talisman and Shamrock, the two leading protagonists of Ace Combat 6.
+There are also Talisman and Shamrock, the two leading protagonists of Ace Combat 6: Fires of Liberation.
 Finally, Sky Eye.
 The two latter characters even mention (though it is not explicitly stated) the respective wars they took part in: The Usean Continental War and Operation "Katina" (Mobius and Sky Eye) and the Anean Continental War (Shamrock and Talisman).

 - Also, the EAF logo is modeled after the ISAF logo.